Skip to content

 Nice (15 minutes by car), Alpes-Maritimes

 Domaine du Mont Leuze sits 600 metres above sea level on the heights of Villefranche-sur-Mer, commanding open views from Nice to Cap d'Antibes across the Baie des Anges.
 Originally a 19th-century farming estate, the property later operated as a Canadian university campus and has run as an event venue since 2005.
-The 4,000 square metres of indoor and outdoor space across multiple terraces, shaded by pine and olive trees, give the property the largest cocktail capacity (500 standing) in the coastal subset.
+The 4,000 square metres of indoor and outdoor space across multiple terraces, shaded by pine and olive trees, give the property an unusually large cocktail capacity at 500 standing.

 Capacity is 280 seated; 38 guests can sleep on-site across 17 bedrooms; the property includes a helipad for arrivals with a sense of occasion.
 Nice Côte d'Azur Airport is 25 minutes away.
-Starting at €13,880, this is among the most accessible price points in the collection for a venue of this scale, making it a practical option for couples planning larger celebrations on a considered budget.
+Starting at €13,880, this is an accessible price point for a coastal venue of this scale, making it a practical option for couples planning larger celebrations on a considered budget.
 Evening receptions benefit from sunset over Nice, visible from every terrace.

 Why We Love It

-600m hilltop above Villefranche-sur-Mer with uninterrupted Riviera panoramas and the largest cocktail capacity (500) in the coastal subset.
+600m hilltop above Villefranche-sur-Mer with uninterrupted Riviera panoramas and a generous 500-standing cocktail capacity.

 Max Guests